telefonicaid/fiware-sth-comet/doc/roadmap.md

 The following list of features are planned to be addressed in the medium term, typically within the subsequent release(s) generated in the next **9 months** after next planned release:

--   NGSIv2 notification reception endpoint
+-   NGSI v2 notification reception endpoint
--   Align raw and aggregated data API with NGSIv2
+-   Align raw and aggregated data API with NGSI v2

 ## Long term